ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Day 25: The Finale — Completing the Quiz Engine & Closing Phase 1 - <a href="https://kirupakaran094.medium.com/day-25-the-finale-completing-the-quiz-engine-closing-phase-1-1a7a705df530?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Leather Phone Case For iPhone 17 Pro Max 16 13 11 15 14 Plus 12 17 Air 17Promax 16promax Shockproof… - <a href="https://medium.com/@ali7119889/leather-phone-case-for-iphone-17-pro-max-16-13-11-15-14-plus-12-17-air-17promax-16promax-shockproof-b5ee1c107e70?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kirubakaran`**
+✍️ **posted by `how to`**

-<blockquote>Android with Kotlin for Absolute Beginners — Day 25 of the Series
+<blockquote>Top On Sale Product Recommendations!
+Leather Phone Case For iPhone 17 Pro Max 16 13 11 15 14 Plus 12 17 Air 17Promax 16promax Shockproof…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Desarrollo de un curso web para la preparación académica utilizando Google Stitch y AI Studio - <a href="https://medium.com/@pedrojoellealrivera/desarrollo-de-un-curso-web-para-la-preparaci%C3%B3n-acad%C3%A9mica-utilizando-google-stitch-y-ai-studio-94ec1e109ef1?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Ride Hailing App Development Roadmap: Turning Transportation Ideas Into Profitable Apps - <a href="https://medium.com/activated-thinker/ride-hailing-app-development-roadmap-turning-transportation-ideas-into-profitable-apps-ced4c47042c3?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Leal Rivera`**
+✍️ **posted by `Jack`**

-<blockquote>Contexto: Se utilizaron herramientas digitales con el propósito de crear un curso web de aprendizaje con el nombre de “Enseñanza de…
+<blockquote>A founder I spoke with last year had a solid transportation idea, a real budget, and spent eight months building what he called the next…
-Continue reading on Medium »</blockquote>
+Continue reading on Activated Thinker »</blockquote>

 <h3>3.
-El joven de 24 años que destronó al CEO de Google en el Top 600 de Silicon Valley con Adinfiny Apps - <a href="https://adinfiny.medium.com/el-joven-de-24-a%C3%B1os-que-destron%C3%B3-al-ceo-de-google-en-el-top-600-de-silicon-valley-con-adinfiny-apps-33200cf3fa05?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Issue 02.
+The devotional app market is broken, proven, and wide open. - <a href="https://medium.com/@aptalert3/issue-02-the-devotional-app-market-is-broken-proven-and-wide-open-588b4d9e2751?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adinfiny OS`**
+✍️ **posted by `Hidden App Opportunities`**

-<blockquote>El CEO de Adinfiny Apps consolida su autoridad tecnológica en el radar de inversores más importante del mundo.
+<blockquote>Daily Scripture Devotionals is a proven freemium market with five apps earning six figures monthly.
+But user trust is broken across the…
 Continue reading on Medium »</blockquote>

 <h3>4.
-I Got Tired of Overbidding at BidRL — So I Built an App - <a href="https://medium.com/@matthewjrenda/i-got-tired-of-overbidding-at-bidrl-so-i-built-an-app-a71c932e4a83?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+RemindLink Is Getting Noticed — Here's What Happened - <a href="https://medium.com/@rshshetty/remindlink-is-getting-noticed-heres-what-happened-aa528d294364?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Matthewjrenda`**
+✍️ **posted by `Roshan Shetty`**

-<blockquote>I’ve been buying from BidRL auctions for a while now and flipping items on Facebook Marketplace.
-The model works — you buy cheap at…
+<blockquote>Creators Who Found It First
 Continue reading on Medium »</blockquote>

 <h3>5.
-CodePush Is Dead.
-I Built a Free Replacement in a Week. - <a href="https://medium.com/@hasangonen91/codepush-is-dead-i-built-a-free-replacement-in-a-week-b74bd03b5b63?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Deploy a Firebase Website as an App on Your iPhone - <a href="https://timhuttonco.medium.com/how-to-deploy-a-firebase-website-as-an-app-on-your-iphone-5b8c0cdf1cb4?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hasan Gönen`**
+✍️ **posted by `Tim Hutton`**

-<blockquote>Microsoft shut down CodePush in March 2025.
-Millions of React Native apps relied on it for over-the-air updates — push a JS fix, users get…
+<blockquote>To use your Firebase-hosted website exactly like a native app on an iPhone, you need to turn it into a Progressive Web App (PWA).
+This can…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Healthcare App Development: What You Actually Need to Know Before You Build - <a href="https://medium.com/@apptage63/healthcare-app-development-what-you-actually-need-to-know-before-you-build-d6f1199985ef?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+WWDC 2025, One Year Later: What Actually Made It Into Production (and What Didn’t) - <a href="https://medium.com/@emilioarvonio/wwdc-2025-ios-production-retrospective-059f9bb9d1bc?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Apptage`**
+✍️ **posted by `Emilio Arvonio`**

-<blockquote>Building a healthcare app is one of the most consequential software projects a team can take on.
-The stakes are real, the regulations are…
+<blockquote>An honest look at Liquid Glass, Foundation Models, and AI tooling — one year on, from a senior iOS engineer.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Why Android App Development Is the Smartest Investment for Growing Businesses - <a href="https://medium.com/@prozeneatsoffpage/why-android-app-development-is-the-smartest-investment-for-growing-businesses-d20551951507?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Startups Should Know Before Building a Dating App - <a href="https://medium.com/@nasreenansaridss/what-startups-should-know-before-building-a-dating-app-3399980645ca?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prozensoft Technologies Private Limited`**
+✍️ **posted by `Nasreen ansari`**

-<blockquote>The way businesses connect with customers has changed dramatically.
+<blockquote>Why Dating Apps Continue to Attract Startup Interest?
 Continue reading on Medium »</blockquote>

 <h3>8.
-I Built OverNote Because I Was Tired of Forgetting Things - <a href="https://medium.com/@anujnarkhede5/i-built-overnote-because-i-was-tired-of-forgetting-things-dc7c3da843db?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Flutter 3.44 Doesn’t Just Cross Platforms — It Dominates Them - <a href="https://medium.com/@flutter-app/flutter-3-44-doesnt-just-cross-platforms-it-dominates-them-99db70952afe?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anujnarkhede`**
+✍️ **posted by `Nicolas`**

-<blockquote>Like most people, I had dozens of notes scattered everywhere.
-Some were inside notes apps, some were screenshots, some were reminders I…
+<blockquote>Google’s latest Flutter release quietly rewrites the rules of mobile performance.
+Here’s what every developer and product team needs to…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-How Concrete × BitGo Is Unlocking the Next Phase of Institutional DeFi - <a href="https://medium.com/@irfanmendo66/how-concrete-bitgo-is-unlocking-the-next-phase-of-institutional-defi-649d5ef8fe46?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Create Better System Design & Architecture in Expo React Native - <a href="https://medium.com/@adsalihac/how-to-create-better-system-design-architecture-in-expo-react-native-b01b85c138a9?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Irfanmendo`**
+✍️ **posted by `AHMED SALIH AC`**

-<blockquote>DeFi has spent years proving that on-chain finance can be transparent, efficient, and globally accessible.
+<blockquote>Modern Expo React Native apps are no longer simple mobile applications.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Turbo Modules na nova arquitetura do React Native: entendendo cada camada na prática - <a href="https://medium.com/@murilo.castilho21/turbo-modules-na-nova-arquitetura-do-react-native-entendendo-cada-camada-na-pr%C3%A1tica-aee48b2d2dea?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Thinking in Continuations: How Suspend Really Works in Kotlin - <a href="https://medium.com/swlh/thinking-in-continuations-how-suspend-really-works-in-kotlin-28313de91ac7?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Murilo Castilho`**
+✍️ **posted by `Avik Sharma Chowdhury`**

-<blockquote>Se você trabalha com React Native, provavelmente já ouviu falar que a arquitetura mudou — e com ela, o jeito que criamos módulos nativos…
+<blockquote>A deep dive into the Continuation interface, compiler‑generated state machines, and what actually happens when a coroutine suspends.
-Continue reading on Medium »</blockquote>
+Continue reading on The Startup »</blockquote>

 <h3>3.
-Concrete x BitGo: Building the Future of Institutional DeFi - <a href="https://medium.com/@wadoogaming2006/concrete-x-bitgo-building-the-future-of-institutional-defi-43505ead9f45?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Flutter Loading Overlay You've Been Waiting For - <a href="https://medium.com/@iuzairaslam/the-flutter-loading-overlay-youve-been-waiting-for-0d2a5ecee3ba?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wadoogaming`**
+✍️ **posted by `Uzair Aslam`**

-<blockquote>The next phase of digital asset adoption will not be driven by speculation alone.
-It will be driven by infrastructure, security, and trust.
+<blockquote>Stop wrestling with BuildContext just to show a spinner.
+Here’s a better way.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Concrete x BitGo: Building the Next Layer of Institutional DeFi Infrastructure - <a href="https://medium.com/@miandadkhan2006/concrete-x-bitgo-building-the-next-layer-of-institutional-defi-infrastructure-6cb22e18e116?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+RemindLink Is Getting Noticed — Here's What Happened - <a href="https://medium.com/@rshshetty/remindlink-is-getting-noticed-heres-what-happened-aa528d294364?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miandadkhan`**
+✍️ **posted by `Roshan Shetty`**

-<blockquote>The digital asset industry is entering a new phase.
+<blockquote>Creators Who Found It First
 Continue reading on Medium »</blockquote>

-<h3>5.
-Agentic Engineering in Ad Tech: Designing a Creative Review Loop for Apex Ads - <a href="https://medium.com/@madhur.lalit2409/agentic-engineering-in-ad-tech-designing-a-creative-review-loop-for-apex-ads-77f9627a34b8?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Madhur Lalit`**

-<blockquote>Ad tech is full of high-speed systems.
-An SDK has to be lightweight, an ad server has to be fast, and a demand platform has to make…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Expo vs React Native in 2026: Which One Should You Choose? - <a href="https://medium.com/@adsalihac/expo-vs-react-native-in-2026-which-one-should-you-choose-8252b6dbbd65?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AHMED SALIH AC`**

-<blockquote>The mobile development landscape has evolved significantly over the last few years.
-What was once a simple comparison between “Expo” and…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-Turbo Modules na nova arquitetura do React Native: entendendo cada camada na prática - <a href="https://medium.com/@murilo.castilho21/turbo-modules-na-nova-arquitetura-do-react-native-entendendo-cada-camada-na-pr%C3%A1tica-aee48b2d2dea?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Create Better System Design & Architecture in Expo React Native - <a href="https://medium.com/@adsalihac/how-to-create-better-system-design-architecture-in-expo-react-native-b01b85c138a9?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Murilo Castilho`**
+✍️ **posted by `AHMED SALIH AC`**

-<blockquote>Se você trabalha com React Native, provavelmente já ouviu falar que a arquitetura mudou — e com ela, o jeito que criamos módulos nativos…
+<blockquote>Modern Expo React Native apps are no longer simple mobile applications.
 Continue reading on Medium »</blockquote>

-<h3>2.
-When “11:00” Fails but “10:60” Works: A Strange CoreSimulator Bug in iOS 26 - <a href="https://medium.com/@a.pudding.computer/when-11-00-fails-but-10-60-works-a-strange-coresimulator-bug-in-ios-26-59bc9d66d40d?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. iPhone Sideloading in 2026: How to Use It Properly Without Getting Stuck - <a href="https://medium.com/@iammanpreetsingh/iphone-sideloading-in-2026-how-to-use-it-properly-without-getting-stuck-8ff1198d4bda?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tomo`**
+✍️ **posted by `Manpreet Singh`**

-<blockquote>A strange CoreSimulator bug rejected valid times, accepted invalid ones, and led to a surprisingly effective workaround.
+<blockquote>A simple guide to IPA files, signing certificates, UDIDs, revokes, and how to get more freedom from your iPhone without getting lost.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Expo vs React Native in 2026: Which One Should You Choose? - <a href="https://medium.com/@adsalihac/expo-vs-react-native-in-2026-which-one-should-you-choose-8252b6dbbd65?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Flutter Loading Overlay You've Been Waiting For - <a href="https://medium.com/@iuzairaslam/the-flutter-loading-overlay-youve-been-waiting-for-0d2a5ecee3ba?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AHMED SALIH AC`**
+✍️ **posted by `Uzair Aslam`**

-<blockquote>The mobile development landscape has evolved significantly over the last few years.
-What was once a simple comparison between “Expo” and…
+<blockquote>Stop wrestling with BuildContext just to show a spinner.
+Here’s a better way.
 Continue reading on Medium »</blockquote>

 <h3>4.
-The WWDC Ecosystem Mandate: The Trusted Field Guide To Apple’s True Strategic Horizon. - <a href="https://medium.com/macoclock/the-wwdc-ecosystem-mandate-the-trusted-field-guide-to-apples-true-strategic-horizon-48d9527dd86d?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Finding Retain Cycles in iOS: Memory Graph + Malloc Stack Logging - <a href="https://esmuil.medium.com/finding-retain-cycles-in-ios-memory-graph-malloc-stack-logging-f5ae56518d26?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jalen Da-Rod Miles Evans`**
+✍️ **posted by `Esmaeil`**

-<blockquote>Your Master Key To Filtering the Keynote Hype and Extracting the Crucial Code, Payments, and Privacy Realities Heading Your Way, During…
+<blockquote>Most iOS memory leaks don’t crash your app.
+They don’t throw errors.
+They quietly grow in the background until your app becomes slower…
-Continue reading on Mac O’Clock »</blockquote>
+Continue reading on Medium »</blockquote>

-<h3>5. struct View vs @ViewBuilder Function: When to Use Each in SwiftUI - <a href="https://medium.com/@swifttoday/struct-view-vs-viewbuilder-function-when-to-use-each-in-swiftui-3105fb3a9ba8?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+How my iOS app writes into an Obsidian vault without a plugin - <a href="https://medium.com/@simplememo.com/how-my-ios-app-writes-into-an-obsidian-vault-without-a-plugin-448252d86723?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Simple Memo`**

+<blockquote>Security-scoped bookmarks, NSFileCoordinator, an iCloud sync lag that fooled me twice, and the URL-scheme fallback I almost skipped.
+Continue reading on Medium »</blockquote>

+<h3>6.
+Best Latest i Phone 18 Pro Max: Features, Price & Performance Review - <a href="https://medium.com/@socialmediagang.2025/best-latest-i-phone-18-pro-max-features-price-performance-review-67ccfb577943?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SwiftToday`**
+✍️ **posted by `Social media`**

-<blockquote>Swift · iOS & macOS · SwiftUI
+<blockquote>The smartphone industry continues to evolve every year, and Apple remains one of the leading innovators in the market.
+The best latest i…
 Continue reading on Medium »</blockquote>